Bluff body drag manipulation using pulsed jets and Coanda effect: Drag reduction by high-frequency actuation

-Following the results of $\S\,\,4$, actuation at high frequencies increases the baseline pressure resulting in drag reductions of the order of $10\,\%$ in the tested range of jet parameters.
-Furthermore, a decrease of the pulsing time scale shifts the shear-layer mixing closer to the model's edge.
-Here, we attempt to distill the physical mechanisms leading to both effects by addressing two questions: how do the flow changes by high frequency actuation impact the base pressure? and how does it depend on the upstream flow and jet amplitude?
-We are mainly concerned with these mechanisms to further propose a conceptual scenario of actuation at this time scale.
+In this section, we focus on the physical mechanisms behind drag reduction at actuation frequencies one order of magnitude higher than the vortex shedding (VS) mode and decoupled to its dynamics \citep{Glezer05}.
+We consider here the previous high-frequency forcing frequency $F_i=610\,\text{Hz}$ selected along all trailing edges.
+How does the actuation impact the base pressure and how do the wake changes depend on the upstream flow and jet amplitude?
+We address these two questions to propose a conceptual scenario of forcing at this time scale.